CapoMK/regional-map-/README.md

 polygon.bindPopup("<b>Katajannokka</b>").openPopup();

 We also finished compiling all of the neighbourhoods of Helsinki, their post numbers and coordinates into a single text file.

+## 11.11.2021

+We worked on different ways of showing the data efficiently on the map and having different visible layers on it.
+We now have a clear goal in sight, and find it achieveable in our timeframe.
+We have to use the coordinates that we have compiled to create buttons for every neighborhood and link all the data we want to use into those buttons.
+After that it's mostly just cleaning up and polishing the site we're gonna have this data on.